Facebook Pixel Code

 The highest and most competitive level of dancers.
 Dancers taking OVER FIVE HOURS of dance and/or acrobatics per week.

-Any entries wishing to compete for Cash Awards, the highest Overall Honors, the Crystal Award must compete in the Competitive Level.
+Any entries wishing to compete for Cash Awards, the highest Overall Honors, All-Star Honors (Opening Number qualification) and the Crystal Award must compete in the Competitive-Level.

-Dancers competing in the Competitive level as a solo must remain in the Competitive Level for all other solo, duet/trio, and group routines performed at that competition.
+Dancers competing a solo in the Competitive-Level must remain in the Competitive Level for all other solos, duet/trios, and group routines performed at that competition.

 CATEGORIES OF DANCE